The Framework

 Institutional alignment.
 Retail traders lose because they trade against institutions.
 By following ICT and SMC principles, CEO identifies where institutions are accumulating or distributing, then aligns with their order flow — not against it.

 Math-positive expectancy.
-With a minimum 2:1 R:R on every trade, CEO only needs to be right 34% of the time to break even.
-At 62% win rate with 2.5R average winners, the expectancy is strongly positive regardless of any single trade outcome.
+With a hard minimum R:R gate on every trade, CEO only needs to be right roughly one-third of the time to break even.
+Strong setups consistently push that win rate well above breakeven, creating a structural edge over a large sample of trades.

 Process over outcome.
 A losing trade on an A+ setup is still a correct decision.
 CEO is evaluated on process quality, not individual outcomes.
 Over 100+ trades, the edge becomes statistically undeniable.